livechat/supervisor-app/feature-request/README.md

 ### How it works

 Widget is simply taking all input data from your client and send it in form of ticket.

-Below showing code of how we can use `livechat-visitor-sdk` to send tickets.
+Code below shows how we can use `livechat-visitor-sdk` to send tickets.

 ```js
 import * as LivechatVisitorSDK from '@livechat/livechat-visitor-sdk';